 Survey of the city’s old barber shops.

-The few surviving barbearias (Portuguese for barber shops) of Panjim are reminders of a zeitgeist in which the simple pleasures of life could be enjoyed in a placid, languid setting.
+The few surviving barbearias (Portuguese for barber shops) of Panjim are reminders of a zeitgeist where the simple pleasures of life could be enjoyed in a placid, languid setting.
 It was a civilized Goa.
-(No, this is not romanticization of an imaginary, distant past.
-There are photographs to attest to those times and some of us who lived through them are still alive and not that old.)
+This is not romanticization of an imaginary, distant past.
+There are photographs to attest to those times and some of us who lived through them are still around.
 These hangovers now seem incongruous, unable to keep up with the more contemporary hair saloons and stylists that

 blot dot the city, mostly staffed by outsiders since it is very hard to find a young Goan willing to adopt the métier.

 Our own affiliation was to Barbearia Nova, founded in 1958.
-My father would haul this little twerp there and furnish detailed instructions to the head barber on the kind of ‘cut’ he wanted for me.
-I had no say whatsoever in the matter.
+My father would haul this little twerp and furnish detailed instructions to the head barber on the kind of ‘cut’ he wanted for me.
+I had little say in the matter.

 All my blog posts devoted to the heritage of Panjim are consolidated here.